heremaps/here-data-sdk-cpp/docs/OverallArchitecture.md

-# Overall Architecture of HERE OLP Edge SDK C++
+# Overall Architecture of HERE OLP SDK for C++

 ## Outline

-This document describes the overall architecture of the HERE OLP Edge SDK C++ (here also referred to as SDK).
+This document describes the overall architecture of the HERE OLP SDK for C++ (here also referred to as SDK).
 For an overview of the scope and the features of the SDK, see [README.md](../README.md#why-use).

 ## Component Overview

-The HERE OLP Edge SDK C++ consists of three main independent modules:
+The HERE OLP SDK for C++ consists of three main independent modules:

 * **olp-cpp-sdk-authentication**
 * **olp-cpp-sdk-dataservice-read**